Azure-Samples/active-directory-dotnet-iwa-v2/README.md

 ### Overview

-This sample demonstrates how to use MSAL.NET from apps that run on a domain joined or AAD joined Windows machine.
+This sample demonstrates how to use MSAL.NET from apps that run on a domain joined or Microsoft Entra joined Windows machine.
 It enables these apps to:

 - authenticate the user signed-in on the Windows machine
 - and call to a web API (in this case, the [Microsoft Graph](https://graph.microsoft.com))